J. M. E. McTaggart

 John McTaggart Ellis McTaggart (Note: Pronounced /məkˈtægərt/.)
-(3 September 1866 – 18 January 1925) was an English idealist metaphysician.
+(3 September 1866 – 18 January 1925) was an English philosopher most known for his work in idealism, philosophy of time, and metaphysics.
 For most of his life McTaggart was a fellow and lecturer in philosophy at Trinity College, Cambridge.
+McTaggart is widely known for "The Unreality of Time" (1908), in which he argues that time is unreal, and the A-Series vs. B-Series conceptual framework which sprouted the McTaggart Paradox.
+The work has been widely discussed through the 20th century and into the 21st.

 He was an exponent of the philosophy of Georg Wilhelm Friedrich Hegel and among the most notable of the British idealists.

-McTaggart is known for "The Unreality of Time" (1908), in which he argues that time is unreal.
-The work has been widely discussed through the 20th century and into the 21st.
+Biography

-Personal life
+Early life and education

 McTaggart was born on 3 September 1866 in London to cousins Francis Ellis (son of Thomas Flower Ellis) and Caroline Ellis.
 At birth, he was named John McTaggart Ellis, after his great-uncle, Sir John McTaggart.
 Early in his life, his family took the surname McTaggart as a condition of inheritance from that same uncle.

 McTaggart attended Clifton College, Bristol, before going up to Trinity College, Cambridge, in 1885.
 At Trinity he was taught for the Moral Sciences Tripos by Henry Sidgwick and James Ward, both distinguished philosophers.

+Academic career

 After obtaining First class honours (the only student of Moral Sciences to do so in 1888), he was, in 1891, elected to a prize fellowship at Trinity on the basis of a dissertation on Hegel's Logic.
 McTaggart had in the meantime been President of the Union Society, a debating club, and a member of the secretive Cambridge Apostles society.
 In 1897 he was appointed to a college lectureship in Philosophy, a position he would hold until his retirement in 1923 (although he continued to lecture until his death).
 He received the honorary degree Doctor of Letters from the university in May 1902.